yuhao-q/CDSR/README.md

 ## Acknowledgement

-This implementation is based on [OpenCLIP](https://github.com/mlfoundations/open_clip) and [ProxyCLIP](https://github.com/mc-lan/ProxyCLIP).
+This implementation is based on [OpenCLIP](https://github.com/mlfoundations/open_clip).
 Thanks for the awesome work.

 ## Contact